 The JSC released its first interim report on May 1.
 The purpose of this report was to summarise the evidence received by the committee so far and to inform the direction of the second anniversary review of the NRS, due to commence after June 30.
 Many of the concerns and recommendations raised by knowmore have been identified as high-priority areas for reform by the JSC.

 The JSC is expected to release its final report in May 2022.
-Click here to read knowmore’s full submission.
+Read knowmore’s Submission to the Joint Select Committee on Implementation of the National Redress Scheme.